elimu-ai/webapp/CONTRIBUTING.md

    * jo-elimuai
    * sladomic

-   If the maintainers are too slow to get back to you, contact them in the [Slack channel](https://elimu-ai.slack.com/messages/C0LDBLX3J/details/).
+   If the maintainers are too slow to get back to you, send an e-mail to info@elimu.ai.

 5. Once your pull request has been approved by at least one project maintainer, press the "merge" button.
 This will merge your code changes into the `master` branch and deploy them to the test servers at http://`<language>`.test.elimu.ai.